hs950559/coryrylan.com/_posts/2016-04-06-comparing-angular-1-components-to-the-latest-angular-components.md

 <video src="/assets/video/posts/2016-04-06-comparing-angular-1-components-to-angular-2-components/angular-component.mp4" autoplay loop controls bp-layout="float-center 4--max"></video>

 Now lets take a look at the app component source code.
-Our Angular 1 code is in ES5 while our Angular 2 code will be written in ES6/TypeScript.
+Our Angular 1 code is in ES5 while our Angular 2.x and later code will be written in ES6/TypeScript.

 <pre class="language-javascript">